DreymaR/BigBagKbdTrixTMK/docs/README.md

 Earlier, I put the whole TMK repository in a shared folder that both Windows and my virtual Linux machine can see; you could also move it on a USB drive or copy-paste from a Virtual Machine if your VM settings allow this.

-NOTE: Atmel FLIP has been difficult for me lately, as it doesn't seem to find an updated Java version on my system.
+Atmel FLIP has been difficult for me, as it doesn't seem to find an updated Java version on my system.
+You may prefer other flashing tools.
-You may try other flashing tools.
 Lately I've used the <a href="https://github.com/qmk/qmk_toolbox/"><b>QMK Toolbox</b></a> on Windows.
 It works great.
 Some of the other tools work in a way quite similar to FLIP, so the instructions below may prove instructive to you no matter what.

 1) Select the right chip (fig 5–1)</b>.
 For the Hasu device, it's <b>ATmega32U4</b>.
 Verify the chip type <b><i>(fig 5–a)</i></b>.